Eddie Bauer Reintroduces the Skyliner Down Jacket, a 1936 Original

 Heritage lines have been making the rounds in the outdoor world for the past few years—it’s no new trend.
 But while anyone can reference photos from the early days of recreational wilderness exploration, only a few can claim to have actually been there.
 Eddie Bauer is one that can.
 The man behind the brand (yes, Eddie was an actual guy) patented the The Skyliner, the first down jacket for the US market, in 1936.

 The bomber style jacket would go on to define the brand’s early days as a leader in the field, and now that heritage is being revived in the form of Eddie Bauer Originals collection, it’s being reintroduced with a special collaboration with their neighbors to the south, Oregon's Pendleton Woolen Mills.

-Over the years there’s no doubt Eddie Bauer has strayed from its core outdoor roots over the years, expanding into countless mall locations and mailboxes across the country—no doubt making many suburban dads very happy in the process—but fresh blood near the top shows the Bellevue, WA-based brand is interested inreinvigorating the iconic brand.
+Over the years there’s no doubt Eddie Bauer has strayed from its core outdoor roots, expanding into countless mall locations and mailboxes across the country, but fresh blood near the top shows the Bellevue, WA-based brand is interested in reinvigorating the iconic brand.
 And while they’ve kept a foot in the performance market with their First Ascent line, we're excited to see the brand rightfully join in on casual heritage revival movement.
 Better late than never, right?